arrr-and-d/darkzone/README.md

 # Darkzone
-A fast and flexible screen dimmer
+A fast and flexible screen dimmer for Windows

 Darkzone is a screen dimmer **overlay window** that can be moved and resized to darken the desired area or "zone" of your screen.
 The application is designed for gamers & streamers.
 The opacity or "darkness" of the Darkzone overlay window can be adjusted using keyboard shortcuts while in focus.